Relaxing Body Massage at Head2Toe Crawley

-- Stress Can Bring Out Disease.
+- Can Bring Out Disease.
 Some people are more prone to certain diseases, and chronic stress can give these conditions the green light.
-Stress has been linked to cancer, lung disease, fatal accidents, suicide, and cirrhosis of the liver (a side effect of combating with stress with alcohol).
+Stress has been linked to cancer, lung disease, fatal accidents, suicide, and cirrhosis of the liver (a side effect of combating stress with alcohol).

-- Stress Can Affect Your Love Life.
+- Can Affect Your Love Life.
 While sex may be a good stress reliever, it can get you out of the mood quicker than you think.

-- Stress Can Make You Fat.
+- Make You Fat.
 In days of hunter-gathering, harsh conditions forces us to eat as much as possible when food was available, to store up for the hardship.
 That trait lives on inside us, and comes out when we are

 - Can age you.
 Chronic stress is a major contributor to premature aging.

 - Weaken Your Immune System.
 The connection between mind and body are often underestimated.
 Everyone’s experienced a cold when they can least afford to.
 That’s because stress is so demanding on the body that the immune system suffers.

 Whether you are stressed or not, everyone can improve their health while enjoying a little rest and relaxation!
 If you’re new to body massage, or not quite sure whether it would help you, give us a call to help you decide.
 If you or anyone you know is suffering from stress and would like to have a massage, contact us here.